 - Environmental Services Environmental Services segment results are predicated upon the demand by our customers for waste services directly attributable to waste volumes generated by them and project work for which waste handling and/or disposal is required.
 In managing the business and evaluating performance, management tracks the volumes and mix of waste handled and disposed of through our owned incinerators and landfills, as well as utilization of such incinerators, labor and billable hours and equipment among other key metrics.
 Levels of activity and ultimate performance associated with this segment can be impacted by several factors including overall U.S. GDP and U.S. industrial production, weather conditions, efficiency of our operations, technology, changing regulations, competition, market pricing of our services and the management of our related operating costs.
 Environmental Services results are also impacted by the demand for planned and unplanned industrial related cleaning and maintenance services at customer sites, environmental cleanup services on a scheduled or emergency basis, including response to national events such as major chemical spills, natural disasters, or other events where immediate and specialized services are required.
 As a result of the recent COVID-19 pandemic, the business has also seen increased demand for response services relative to contagion disinfection, decontamination and disposal. - Safety-Kleen Safety-Kleen segment results are impacted by an array of core service and product offerings that serve to attract small quantity waste producers as customers and integrate them into the Clean Harbors waste network.
 Core service offerings include parts washer services, containerized waste services, vacuum services, used motor oil collection and contract blending and packaging services.
 Key performance indicators tracked by the Company relative to these services include the number of parts washer services performed and pricing and volume of used motor oil and waste collected.
-Results from these services are primarily driven by the overall number of parts washers placed at customer sites and volumes of waste collected, as well as the demand for and frequency of other offered services.
-These factors can be impacted by overall economic conditions in the marketplace, especially in the automotive related area.
+Results from these services are primarily driven by the overall number of parts washers placed at customer sites and volumes of waste and used motor oil collected, as well as the demand for and frequency of other offered services.
+These factors can be impacted by overall economic conditions in the marketplace, especially in the automotive and manufacturing related areas.
+The overall market price of oil and regulations that change the possible usage of used motor oil, including the International Maritime Organization's 2020 regulation, both impact the premium the segment can charge for used motor oil collections.
 In addition to its core service offerings, Safety-Kleen offers high quality recycled base and blended oil products to end users including fleet customers, distributors and manufacturers of oil products.
 Other product offerings include automotive related fluids and shop supplies.
 Relative to its oil related products, management tracks the Company's volumes and relative percentages of base and blended oil sales along with various pricing metrics associated with the commodity driven marketplace.
 The segment's results are significantly impacted by overall market pricing and product mix associated with base and blended oil products and, more specifically, the market prices of Group II base oils.
 Costs incurred in connection with the collection of used oil and other raw materials associated with the segment's oil related products can also be volatile.
 Our OilPlus® closed loop initiative, which results in the sale of our renewable oil products directly to our end customers, may also be impacted by changes in customer demand for high-quality, environmentally responsible recycled oil.